Looking for the best space heaters for your house? You've come to the right place.

 - Do not place an electrically powered space heater near water, and never use it in the bathroom

-We hope that by reading our buying guide you have gained further knowledge and understanding of the many benefits that space heaters can give you.
-Hopefully, you've also gained some insight into the differences between the various types and in doing so managed to identify which ones are more likely to suit your needs.
+We hope that by reading our reviews you have gained further knowledge and understanding of the many benefits that space heaters can give you.
+Hopefully, you've also gained some insight into the differences between the various types and in doing so managed to identify which ones are the best space heaters to suit your needs.